 Add the cauliflower florets, and cook until cooked through, about 4 minutes.
 Use a slotted spoon to remove florets to a bowl.
 Reserve cooking water.

-2 Working in batches, fill a blender half-way with cooked cauliflower, add enough cooking water to the blender bowl so that it comes up a quarter of the way.
+2 Purée cooked cauliflower: Working in batches, fill a blender half-way with cooked cauliflower, add enough cooking water to the blender bowl so that it comes up a quarter of the way.
 Purée until smooth.
 You want the consistency to be that of soup, so if you need to add more water, do so.

 4 Serve: Serve immediately into bowls.
 Drizzle olive oil over the top and sprinkle with chopped chives.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
-If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to the source recipe here on Simply Recipes.
+If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Simple Cauliflower Soup on Simply Recipes.
 Thank you!Print

 This post may contain links to Amazon or other partners; your purchases via these links can benefit Simply Recipes.
 Read more about our affiliate linking policy.